kibook/s1kd-tools/s1kd-ref/README.md

 -l
 Include the language information in the reference (target must be a file)

+-o &lt;dst&gt;
+Output to &lt;dst&gt; instead of stdout.

+-r
+Add the generated reference to the source data module's `refs` table rather than printing the XML to stdout.

+-s &lt;src&gt;
+Specify a source data module &lt;src&gt; to add references to when using the -r option.

 -t
-Include the dmTitle in the reference (target must be a file).
+Include the title in the reference (target must be a file).

 &lt;code&gt;|&lt;filename&gt;
 Either a code, including the prefix (DMC, PMC, etc.), or the filename of a CSDB object.